2200g/cosmic-drive/README.md

 ---

 ## TODO
-- [ ] add logic for splitting files larger than 20MB into main
+- [ x ] add logic for splitting files larger than 20MB into main
-- [ ] add logic for downloading said split file
+- [ x ] add logic for downloading said split file
+- [ ] add logic for file extensions
 - [ ] add gpg encryption

+> adding logic for file extensions would be like a new coloumn in cosmicdrive.db

 > [https://www.youtube.com/watch?v=6RJlIf97Lp8](https://www.youtube.com/watch?v=6RJlIf97Lp8) this inspired me to do this yes
 > im new to bash please do not bully me.